tylerstanczak/CP4I-Multus/README.md

 oc get net-attach-def
 ```

-3. Identify the CP4I Component you'd like to connect to the 2nd network
+3. Identify the CP4I Component (Deployment or StatefulSet) you'd like to connect to the 2nd network
 ```bash
 oc get deploy
 ```